 After tomatoes are planted, good results have been obtained by spraying foliage and stems with anhydrous calcium chloride (4 pounds per 100 gallons of water per acre) four times on a weekly schedule beginning when the second forms, or when symptoms first appear.
 Calcium chloride solutions are also available under several trade names for small scale garden use.
 Application in the same tank with fungicides and/or insecticides is suggested.
 This helps to rapidly place calcium directly where it is needed in the fruits.
 Do not exceed the recommended rate.
 Calcium chloride is suggested only for tomatoes.
 Application should be done while temperatures are cool in the morning

 Since blossom-end rot is so closely related to extremes in the water supply, an important aid in control is to regulate moisture supply in the soil.
 Cultivation and hoeing can be avoided if proper weed-control chemicals are used.
 If cultivation is necessary, it should be shallow to avoid root pruning.
-Mulching, which serves to maintain an even supply of soil moisture, should be practiced where feasible.
-If irrigation of any kind can be used, it may prove profitable during hot, dry weather.
+Mulching, which serves to maintain an even supply of soil moisture, should be practiced where feasible and irrigation supplied via a drip system so that applications can be made during hot and dry weather.
 To reemphasize, either an inadequate or excess moisture stress favors blossom-end rot development.
 In general, plants need at least one inch of water per week in the form of rain or supplemental irrigation.

 For assistance with a specific problem, contact your local N.C.
 Cooperative Extension center.